JeanEspindola/masonry-grid/README.md

 - I checked the performance using Lighthouse.
 Got 100% in accessibility and 86% overall.
 - The results were bad at LCP, which basically had a huge influnce of not implementing the list virtualization.
 Also if I had streamed the list route, I believe this result would have been improved.

+### Bonus
+I implemented a debounced search input.
+The challenge here was to handle two different APIs as curated should be used for generic listing and search for querying the data base.
+Also some of the unit tests started to failed.
+I used the same approach with Remix and did not have the error in my tests.
+Another challenge of new RR7 API in comparison to Remix.

 ### Final comments
 This was definitely the most difficult but the most fun challenge I ever had.
 Really enjoyed working on it and will for sure enhance or add missing things later.